 Snuggling season is upon us!
 It’s time to cuddle up with your honey.
 After a long day or week, make time for a fireside dinner with your flame.
 There’s something primal about gathering together around the fire.
 Reconnect at these cozy venues which feature fireplaces and fire pits.

-Every weekend, Wekiva Island features live Music on Friday and Saturdays starting at 7 p.m.
-Plus, the cozy outdoor fire pit will be lit.
-There is a Fish Fry Friday special from Without A Paddle Cafe and a Mystery Menu on Saturdays, with a gourmet special announced at 3pm.
+No matter the time of year Wekiva Island is a must-do.
+During chilly weather the cozy outdoor fire pit is lit.
+Usually on Saturday nights there is a dinner special at Without A Paddle Cafe.
 Also on property, The Tooting Otter Wine Bar is a very rustic and woodsy atmosphere that is ideal for date night.
-You can enjoy this delightful wine bar year round with wines available by the glass on draft as you cozy up together.
+You can enjoy this delightful wine bar year-round with wines available by the glass on draft as you cozy up together.

 Rock and Brews